 - Yorkshire Wolds Way

 It's easy to get to the South Downs Way.
-Download the Public Transport Guide, which includes a network map and timetable, here.
+Download the Public Transport network map and, here.

 Long distance walkers can get back to the start by train between Eastbourne and Winchester.
 There are intermediate stations at Petersfield, Amberley, Hassocks and Lewes that are helpful if you're doing the walk in stages.